davekirby/EFFProject/report/PROJ_KirbyD.md

 #### The deap.gp module
 The `deap.gp` module contains classes and functions for supporting Genetic Programming.
 The core components are:

+1. The `PrimitiveTree` class encapsulates the tree structure that the genetic programming operations act on.
+The tree of primitives is stored in a python list in depth-first order.
+Because the the arity of every primitive is known, the tree can be reconstructed from the list when it is compiled.
+The `PrimitiveTree` class has methods for manipulating the tree and a `__str__` method converts the tree into the equivalent python code, to be used by the `compile` function.

-1. The `PrimitiveSet` and `TypedPrimitiveSet` classes are used to register the operations that a go into a tree structure.
+2. The `PrimitiveSet` and `TypedPrimitiveSet` classes are used to register the type of nodes that a go into a tree structure.
 There are three types:
    - `Primitive`s are functions that take a fixed non-zero number of arguments and return a single result.
 These form the non-leaf nodes of the tree.
    - `Terminal`s are either constants or functions with no arguments that form the leaves of the tree.
 Terminals that are functions are executed every time the compiled tree is run.
    - `EphemeralConstant`s are Terminal functions that are executed once when they are first created and after that always return the same value.
 These are used for example to generate a random value that is then used as a constant.

    A `PrimitiveSet` assumes that the parameter and return types of the primitives and terminals are compatible.
 A `TypedPrimitiveSet` requires all the types to be defined when they are registered, and will only build trees where the parameter and return types match.

-2. The `compile` function takes an individual tree of primitives and compiles it to a python function.
+3. The `compile` function takes an individual tree of primitives and compiles it to a python function.
 It does this by first converting it to a string containing a lambda function and then calling `eval` on the string.

-3. support functions for creating, mutating and mating trees of primitives.

-Because the trees are compiled from string using `eval` it is necessary that all the primitives and terminals have `__repr__` methods that will result in that object being created when executed.
+Because the function is compiled from a string using `eval` it is necessary that all the primitives and terminals have `__repr__` methods that will result in that object being created when executed.

-Internally the tree of primitives is stored in a python list in depth-first order.
-Because the the arity of every primitive is known, the tree can be reconstructed from the list.
+4. support functions for creating, mutating and mating trees of primitives.

 Full documentation for DEAP can be found at https://deap.readthedocs.io/en/master/index.html.